-The Institute for Law and Public Affairs supports UTSA students interested in pursuing careers in law through advising, internships, special events, and its hallmark, the Summer Law School Preparation Academy.
+The Institute for Law and Public Affairs supports UTSA students interested in pursuing careers in law through advising, special events, the Certificate in Legal Studies, and its hallmark, the Summer Law School Preparation Academy.
 Hundreds of students have graduated from the Summer Law School Preparation Academy since its inception in 2001, and in the years since the program began its alumni have gained admission to over 150 law schools in 44 states, the District of Columbia, Puerto Rico, and Europe.

 The Association of Legal Professionals, offers a number of resources to help prelaw students in the U.S. to learn more about the legal employment market.
-Click here to visit their prelaw portal (http://www.nalp.org/prelaw_portal).
+Click here to visit their prelaw portal at http://www.nalp.org/prelaw_portal

 Texas Appleseed Diversity Scholars program provides assistance with LSAT preparation and mentoring opportunities for minority residents of Texas underrepresented in law schools.
 Learn more about Texas Appleseed .